igordotnet/TEC/readme.md

 ## Background

-In March of 2025, I had the amaizing opportunity to travel to Alaska to conduct a small-scale ionospheric study using dual-frequency GNSS receivers.
+In March of 2025, I had the amazing opportunity to travel to Alaska to conduct a small-scale ionospheric study using dual-frequency GNSS receivers.
 This was a project under the University of Houston's Physics department aimed at understanding how Total Electron Content (TEC) varies with time and location in the upper atmosphere with a special focus on how they interacted under a Aurora Borealis event.
 The harsh yet beautiful landscape of Alaska provided a perfect setting with unique remote, open-sky visibility, and minimal interference.
-This repository documents the workflow I followed from setting up the equipment to extracting TEC values from raw GNSS observation files, in hopes it can guide the next generation of UH's Undergraduate Student Research Instrument Project (USIP)
+This repository documents the workflow I followed from setting up the equipment to extracting TEC values from raw GNSS observation files, in hopes it can guide the next generation of UH's Undergraduate Student Research Instrument Project.
+(USIP)

 ## Section 1: Equipment Used

 ![Image](https://github.com/user-attachments/assets/946cf954-5aa5-4d04-97a0-b321a7740372)
-- Trimble NetR9: A high-precision GNSS reference receiver with dual-frequency logging support.
+- Trimble NetR9: High-precision GNSS reference receiver with dual-frequency logging support
 ![Image](https://github.com/user-attachments/assets/3d63e7b7-aff2-4c67-9817-45ecd992d9e0)
-- Javad Triumph-2: Lightweight GNSS receiver suitable for mobile or backpack deployments.
+- Javad Triumph-2: Lightweight GNSS receiver suitable for mobile or backpack deployments

 - Extension cords